 This, one of the most widely recorded damselflies in Britain, has a low habitat tolerance threshold and hence tends to be commonest at wetlands with relatively poor water quality.
 It is generally scarcer at the higher quality sites, so it is perhaps no coincidence that the maximum recorded at Stover CP - 100 in 2005 - coincided with a period of concern over water quality.
+Up to 20 adults have been seen on Lundy, where the species has bred.
 Flies from late April (earliest 20 April 2011 at Slapton Ley) to early September (latest 11 October 1978 near Sparkwell).